 Gabon / République gabonaise – Let’s explore here

-Gabon is a comparatively rich country that sits on the boundary between Central Africa and West Africa.
-It is comprised of savannah, mountains and plains by the coast.
-Ten percent of the country has been given over for natural parks.
-Gabon joined the Commonwealth in 2022.
-The country shares land borders with Equatorial Guinea, Cameroon and the Republic of Congo.
+Gabon is a comparatively rich country that sits on the boundary between central Africa and west Africa.
+It’s about the same size as the UK, and the terrain is comprised of savannah, mountains and plains by the coast.
+The highest point is Mont Bengoué, in the north east of Gabon, at 3,510 ft (1,070 m) above sea level.
+Ten percent of the country has been turned into natural parks.

 Driving in Gabon